serabi/ob_daily_summary/README.md

-# Obsidian Daily Summary Plugin
+# Daily Summary Plugin for Obsidian

 An Obsidian plugin that automatically generates daily summaries.
 It collects notes from the current day and uses LLM to generate a concise daily report.